 Aspect #1 – The type of person: First up is the type of person you want to create content for, which should be the same type of person who buys your product(s).

-For example, if I were creating a channel from scratch today, I would be creating content for business owners and marketers because they are also the ones who buy my training courses and hire me as a consultant.
+For example, if we were creating a channel from scratch today, we would be creating content for business owners and marketers because they are also the ones who buy our training courses and hire us as consultants.